RyanParker196/Haskell-Compiler/README.md

 This process allows you to quickly verify that all of the test cases pass, but does not print out the output of each compiler pass.

-## Assignment Submission

-This repository contains the skeleton of each assignment's solution.
-The only file you will need to change is `Compiler.hs`.
-When you submit your assignment solution on Blackboard, you should upload *only* the `Compiler.hs` file.
-Please do not change any other files; I won't have access to changes you make to other files when grading your assignments.